ulixee/platform/cloud/docs/modules/cloud-node.md

   - host `string`.
 An ip or domain name (if applicable) to bind the server to.
   - servicesSetupHost `string`.
 An ip:port to dial to discover hosted services to use.
   - nodeRegistryHost `string` | `self`.
 A service used to track CloudNode health.
 If `self`, will be set to this server's `hostedServicesServer.host` after it starts.
-  - cloudType `private | 'public`.
-If public, this node will dial into the public network and (implicitly) expose datastores for download.
-  - kadBootstrapPeers `string[]`.
-The Kademlia Distributed Hash Table (DHT) peers to connect to for network discovery and sharing.
-List should be `host:nodeId` to ensure only the expected nodeId (`Identity`) is connected to.
-  - kadEnabled `boolean`.
-Whether to enable the Kademlia DHT.
-  - kadDbPath `string`.
-A path to store node information.
   - networkIdentity `Identity`.
-An Identity (Ed25519 keypair) used for network (both kad and services) signatures.
+An Identity (Ed25519 keypair) used to secure network services.
   - hostedServicesServerOptions: `object`.
 Options for the HostedServices server:

     - port `number`.
 A port to expose hosted service apis on.
 Defaults to `18181`.
 Setting this value will activate hosted services. `0` will find any open port.